chaos-mesh/website/docs/simulate-heavy-stress-in-physical-nodes.md

 This document describes how to use Chaosd to simulate stress scenarios.
 This feature generates CPU or memory stress on the host using [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng).
 You can create stress experiments either in command-line or service mode.

-## Create stress experiments using command-line mode
+## Create stress experiments using the command-line mode

-This section describes how to create stress experiments using command-line mode.
+This section describes how to create stress experiments using the command-line mode.

 Before creating stress experiments, you can run the following command to view the stress experiment types supported by Chaosd: